Benny-900906/OpenPark/README.md

 # OpenPark

-OpenPark is an Open Source Application for finding nearby parking spots in major Taiwanese cities (Tainan, Taichung, New Taipei, and Taipei).
+OpenPark is an Application for finding nearby parking spots in major Taiwanese cities (Tainan, Taichung, New Taipei, and Taipei).
 It uses the [Taiwan Transportation Data eXchange (TDX)](https://tdx.transportdata.tw/) APIs to obtain real‑time on‑street parking information.

 ## Features